fire-archive/DesignConcepts/chapters/level_07.md

 ## Parting Shot

-If you're still curious, "Csikszentmihalyi" is pronounced "Chick-sent-me-high".
+If you're still curious, the name "Csikszentmihalyi" is pronounced "Chick-sent-me-high".
 Seriously, I'm not making this up.
 It's not exact, but it's about as close as you can get with an English-language transliteration.